Education

 The Pokhrama Foundation Academy

-Common facts about schools in Lakhisarai
+Glaring issues with schools in Lakhisarai

 Average class size is 65 students/class